Komplex-it/ansible_role_secretserver/README.md

     To install them, run:
     `python -m pip install python-tss-sdk jmespath`

-    In case the system python is different from what ansible uses:
+    In case the system python is different from what ansible uses, they can be installed like this:
     ```bash
     ansible --version | grep "python version" # the python that ansible uses.
     yum install python3.12-pip # install pip for that same python version, in this example python 3.12.
-    python3.12 -m pip install python-tss-sdk jmespath# install the python modules under that same python version.
+    python3.12 -m pip install python-tss-sdk jmespath # install the python modules under that same python version.
     ```